 That little bit of butter goes a long way to making these chicken breasts incredibly moist and flavorful!
 It’s a simple addition that makes all the difference.

-- Don’t undercook — undercooked chicken breast is just plain dangerous!
-Be sure to check the internal temperature of the chicken to ensure it’s at least 165 degrees F.
+• Don’t undercook — Be sure to check the internal temperature of the chicken to ensure it’s at least 165 degrees F.

-- The exact cook time is going to depend on a variety of things, including the size and shape (how thick it is at the widest point), and also the model of Instant Pot you have, as some run hotter or cooler.
+• The exact cook time is going to depend on a variety of things, including the size and shape (how thick it is at the widest point), and also the model of Instant Pot you have, as some run hotter or cooler.
 My recipes are tested in the 6 quart model with Bluetooth.
-It’s important to take these these factors into consideration but I find a cook time of 8-10 minutes is always perfect and juicy for the chicken
+It’s important to take these these factors into consideration but I find a cook time of 8-10 minutes is always perfect for juicy chicken breast, and my internal temperature is always around 180 degrees F.

-- Got frozen chicken?
+• Got frozen chicken chicken breast?
 Check out how to cook frozen chicken breasts in the Instant Pot here.

 What to serve with chicken breasts: